-Unit ID Regulation Index Number Basis of Determination GRPLOV 30 TAC Chapter 111, Visible Emissions R1111-02 Alternate Opacity Limitation = Not complying with an alternate opacity limit under 30 TAC § 111.113.
+Unit ID Regulation Index Number Basis of Determination GRPBLRSTKS 30 TAC Chapter 111, Visible Emissions R1111 Alternate Opacity Limitation = Not complying with an alternate opacity limit under 30 TAC § 111.113.
 Vent Source = The source of the vent is not a steam generator fired by solid fossil fuel, oil or a mixture of oil and gas and is not a catalyst regenerator for a fluid bed catalytic cracking unit.
 Opacity Monitoring System = Optical instrument capable of measuring the opacity of emissions is not installed in the vent or optical instrumentation does not meet the requirements of § 111.111(a)(1)(D), or the vent stream does not qualify for the exemption in § 111.111(a)(3).
-Construction Date = After January 31, 1972 Effluent Flow Rate = Effluent flow rate is less than 100,000 actual cubic feet per minute.
+Construction Date = On or before January 31, 1972 Effluent Flow Rate = Effluent flow rate is at least 100,000 actual cubic feet per minute.
+GRP-EMERG 40 CFR Part 63, Subpart ZZZZ 63ZZZZ HAP Source = The site is a major source of hazardous air pollutants as defined in 40 CFR § 63.2 Brake HP = Stationary RICE with a brake HP greater than or equal to 300 HP and less than or equal to 500 HP.
+Construction/Reconstruction Date = Commenced construction or reconstruction before December 19, 2002.
+Service Type = Emergency use where the RICE does not operate as specified in 40 CFR §63.6640(f)(2)(ii) and (iii) or does not operate as specified in 40 CFR §63.6640(f)(4)(ii).
+Stationary RICE Type = Compression ignition engine

-\ - The "unit attributes" or operating conditions that determine what requirements apply
+- The "unit attributes" or operating conditions that determine what requirements apply